-Traditionally, coaching practices primarily addressed underperformance.
+Traditionally, coaching practice primarily addressed underperformance.
 However, in the last decade, perceptions of coaching have shifted dramatically.
 Once seen as a sign of problems, coaching now often represents a ‘status symbol’ and serves as a motivational and retention strategy.
-Managers are more likely to stay when they feel their organisation is investing in their growth, signalling a commitment to helping them excel.
+Managers are likelier to stay when they feel their organisation is investing in their growth, signalling a commitment to helping them excel.

 Driving the achievement of organisational goals and strategy and forming links throughout the organisation has always been a challenge.
-Attempts to cascade organisational objectives through performance appraisal, for example, have not always been successful.
-Perhaps because of inconsistencies in translating required outcomes.
+Attempts to cascade organisational objective challenge appraisal, for example, have not always been successful, perhaps because of inconsistencies in translating required outcomes.
 To address this, several companies have incorporated a strategic approach to coaching.
-Next Distribution is a good example of this.
-Here coaching managers drive a strategically-led coaching programme, aimed at enhancing organisational as well as individual capability.
+Subsequent Distribution is a good example of this.
+Here, coaching managers drive a strategically-led coaching programme to enhance organisational and individual capability.

 This more centralised approach is coordinated and consistent, with participants understanding their responsibilities and expectations of everyone involved.
 There is a feeling of everyone being ‘on the same page’.
-Coaches within this strategic approach to coaching, become change agents.
-They are key stakeholders who communicate strategy between the senior team and those being coached.
+Coaches within this strategic approach to coaching become change agents.
+They are key stakeholders communicating strategy between the senior team and those being coached.

 - Structured and have a clear framework in place.